dtoczala/ibm-cloud-landing-page/README.md

 Mobile services are specific to mobile platforms and the applications that run on those mobile platforms.
 Typically this means cellular phones, but mobile platforms are expanding and beginning to encompass more than that.

 ### References for Further Reading
-- [Intro to Starter Kits, Web and Mobile on IBM Cloud](https://www.youtube.com/watch?v=Rzq-bChLaek&list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz&index=6) - A 5 minute overview of the starter kits, web and mobile services available on the IBM Cloud, part of [James Belton's](https://www.linkedin.com/in/jamesbelton/) [IBM CLoud Foundation Skills]
+- [Intro to Starter Kits, Web and Mobile on IBM Cloud](https://www.youtube.com/watch?v=Rzq-bChLaek&list=PLmesOgYt3nKCfsXqx-A5k1bP7t146U4rz&index=6) - A 5 minute overview of the starter kits, web and mobile services available on the IBM Cloud, part of [James Belton's](https://www.linkedin.com/in/jamesbelton/) [IBM CLoud Foundation Skills] series.

 ## Security